 END

-Appendix C
+Appendix C: Supplemental Guidance for Inspection of Lifting and Rigging Activities

 A. OBJECTIVE

 This appendix provides additional guidance for inspection of activities associated with lifting and rigging activities for steam generator (SG) replacement.

 B. BACKGROUND

 During the SG replacement, several heavy lifting evolutions are expected.
 While the radiological consequences of a heavy lift load drop are expected to be small when the reactor core is defueled, a dropped component could result in an unwarranted radioactive release and severe damage to equipment necessary for reactor or radiological safety.